 What is Janumet?

 Janumet contains a combination of metformin and sitagliptin.
-Metformin and sitagliptin are both oral diabetes medicines that help control blood sugar levels.
+Metformin and sitagliptin are oral diabetes medicines that help control blood sugar levels.

 Metformin works by decreasing glucose (sugar) production in the liver and decreasing absorption of glucose by the intestines.
 Sitagliptin works by regulating the levels of insulin your body produces after eating.

 Janumet may cause a serious condition called lactic acidosis.
-Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.
+Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, slow or uneven heart rate, dizziness, or feeling very weak or tired.

-Before taking Janumet
+Before taking this medicine